rubynortheast/dibirails/README.md

 now if we ever need to change the form we only need to do it in one place and we also clean up the view files, win win.

-The delete is short and sweet all we need is to add in a link to hit the controller method and delete the question.
+To add the delete is short and sweet, all we need is to add in a link to hit the controller method and delete the question.
 We may as well also add the link to edit the question at the same time, both links are added to the _question.html.erb as below;

 ```erb
 <div class= "question-container">